joshgerdes/jekyll-uno/_drafts/capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin.md

 * 7Zip
 * VLC

 Then added a custom user policy to set the wallpaper.
+WVDAdmin will automatically, generalise (sysprep) the machine for you.

 #### Capture a Virtual Machine Image